-Is there a residence requirement to participate in the Dual Enrollment Honors Academy program?
+Is there a residence requirement to participate in the Dual Enrollment Program?

-There is no residence or citizenship requirement to participate in the Dual Enrollment Honors Academy program.
+There is no residence or citizenship requirement to participate in the Dual Enrollment Program.

-A student must be enrolled at an eligible participating high school located in Georgia or home study program operated pursuant to Code Section 20-2-690 located in Georgia, and meet the admissions requirements and enroll at Valdosta State University.
+A student must be enrolled at an eligible participating high school located in Georgia or home study program operated pursuant to Code Section 20-2-690 located in Georgia, and meet the Dual Enrollment admissions requirements to enroll at Valdosta State University.

-Do Dual Enrollment Honors Academy students have to live on campus?
+Do Dual Enrollment students have to live on campus?

-No. Please note that on campus housing is NOT available for jointly enrolled students.
+No. Please note that on campus housing is NOT available for Dual Enrolled or jointly enrolled students.

-During which terms can Dual Enrollment Honors Academy students take courses?
+During which terms can Dual Enrollment students take courses?

-Students may participate in the Dual Enrollment Honors Academy for all terms.
+Students may participate in the Dual Enrollment Program for all terms.

 - Fall, spring and summer semesters